messageformat/messageformat/cli/README.md

 # Command-line MessageFormat Compiler

-Parses the input JSON file(s) of MessageFormat strings into a JS module of corresponding hierarchical functions, written to stdout.
-Directories are recursively scanned for all `.json` files.
-With multiple input files, shared parts of the start of their paths are dropped out of the generated module's structure.
+Parses and compiles the input JSON file(s) of MessageFormat strings into a JS module of corresponding hierarchical functions.

 ## Installation